Koena-SAS/connect-access/docs/docs/developer-documentation/architecture.md

 The backend is written in Python with the Django framework.
 Its codebase has been bootstrapped with [cookiecutter-django](https://github.com/cookiecutter/cookiecutter-django).
 The cookiecutter-django documentation can help a lot to understand the way the backend is structured.

+Moreover, it is structured in such a way that all the basic features (django applications) can be customized to meet the needs of your project.

 It uses a PostgreSQL database on all environments, and a RabbitMQ message broker through Celery on production.

 ### Internationalization